 Hillary earned her Juris Doctor from the University of Pennsylvania Law School.
 She received a Certificate in Public Policy Studies and Management from the Wharton School of the University of Pennsylvania.
 Hillary earned her Bachelor of Arts in Public Policy Studies and Women’s Studies, cum laude, from Duke University.

-While at Duke, she was a student representative on the Board of Trustees, was the president of the largest student organization, and was invited to join the Board of Advisors.
-While at Penn, she served as an Editor on the Journal of Constitutional Law and as a student representative on the University Board of Trustees.
+While at Duke, she was president of the largest student organization and was invited by the University to join the Board of Advisors.
+While at Penn, she served as an Editor on the Journal of Constitutional Law and as the law student representative on the University Board of Trustees.

 Leadership

-Hillary serves on the invitation-only Corporate Laws Committee of the American Bar Association, is a long-term officer of the Society for Corporate Governance’s Houston Chapter, and is an active member of the Executive Council of the KBH Center for Law, Energy and Policy at the University of Texas.
+Hillary serves on the invitation-only Corporate Laws Committee of the American Bar Association, is a long-term officer of the Society for Corporate Governance’s Houston Chapter, and is an active member of the Executive Council of the KBH Energy Center at the University of Texas.
 She also contributes to leadership initiatives with organizations such as 50/50 Women on Boards Houston, and as a founder of Board Readiness for Women Legal Professionals.

 In addition, Hillary actively supports charitable causes that expand equal access to resources in Texas, currently serving on the boards of EMERGE as Vice Chair, Harrison’s Heroes, and the Sam Houston Area Council of Scouting America.